Person using smartphone and Macbook

 Ever waste your time on social media when you should be working?
 Just kidding.
 We know you have.
 The internet has turned us all into addicts.
 The solution?
 NOT self-control.
 As James Clear explains in Atomic Habits, self-control isn’t an effective strategy, at least not long-term.

-If you want to spend less time on Facebook, the easiest way to do that is to block your access to it.
+If you want to spend less time on Facebook, blocking your access to it is the easiest way.
 To quote Clear: “The most practical way to eliminate a bad habit is to reduce exposure to the cue that causes it.”

 StayFocusd helps you do just that.
-Here’s how it works: You make a list of sites you need to stay away from; you set an amount of time (per day) for spending on them.
+Here’s how it works: You list sites you need to stay away from; you set an amount of time (per day) for spending on them.
 Once you choose your settings, you can’t change them.
-FREEDOM!

 Find out more about StayFocusd